wmeints/website/posts/2017-05-26/adventures-in-ai-part-1-what-is-a-gradient-descent-algorithm.md

 ---
-title: 'Adventures in AI part 1: What is a gradient descent algorithm?'
+title: "Adventures in AI part 1: What is a gradient descent algorithm?"
 category: Machine Learning
-datePublished: '2017-05-26'
+datePublished: "2017-05-26"
-dateCreated: '2017-07-31'
+dateCreated: "2017-07-31"
 ---

 <!--kg-card-begin: markdown--><p>When you start out with machine learning and AI you will learn very quickly that there's a lot of math involved.<br>

 All this math is very hard to understand, especially if you have a background in software engineering rather than<br>
 statistics.
 Most of the stuff you will find on the internet assumes that you know your statistics, which you probably don't.</p>

 <p>In this series I will invite you along on my personal AI trip along some very cool algorithms and seriously hard topics.<br>
 I will explain them as simple as I can so you too can start to use machine learning and deep learning in your daily work.</p>
 <p>In this series I will address the following topics:</p>